All posts

 How it works: Admins configure which Screen Flows should appear in Outlook and under what conditions (e.g., "Show Lead Qualification Flow when viewing emails from unknown senders").
 Reps open an email in Outlook, see available Flows in the FlowRunner sidebar, click to launch, complete the Flow, and save.
 The Flow runs in the same UI as Salesforce, but embedded in Outlook.

 Strengths: It's the only Outlook integration that supports full Screen Flow execution.
 If Salesforce for Outlook users relied on custom processes or if your team has built Flows that aren't being adopted because reps won't open Salesforce, FlowRunner solves that.
-Admins keep full control—no third-party platform to learn, no lock-in.
+Admins keep full control.
+No third-party platform to learn, no lock-in.

 Limitations: It's Flow-focused.
 If you need email tracking analytics, calendar sync, or sales engagement features (templates, sequences), FlowRunner doesn't provide those.
 It's designed for teams that use Screen Flows and need adoption.